Objects

 Pipeline validation

-To validate the value of an entry based on another entry, you can use custom in the object's pipeline.
-You can also use forward to assign the issue to a specific object key in the event of an error.
+to assign the issue to a specific object key in the event of an error.

 import * as v from 'valibot';

-const CalculationSchema = v.object(
+const CalculationSchema = v.pipe(

 a: v.number(),